Eco-Friendly Sports & Outdoors

 Donate, sell, or if broken/unusable, take to a scrap metal recycler or utilize a junk removal service that will recycle what they can, such as Junk King.

 Hugger Mugger is the place to go for eco-friendly yoga products.
-Some of their offerings include:
+They offer several mats constructed from non-toxic, biodegradable materials.

 Check out this list of 50 ways to reuse your yoga mat.